 How to Choose a Full-Face BMX Helmet

 There are two basic types of BMX bike helmets: open-face BMX helmets or full-face BMX helmets.
 The type you choose depends on the type of riding you plan on doing.
-In general, how aggressively you ride and where you ride will determine the amount of protection you need from your helmet.
+In general, how aggressively you ride and where you ride will determine the amount of protection you need.
 Check out this page for information on choosing an open-face BMX helmet.

 Full-face BMX Helmets: The right choice for racing, vert, and serious jumping